university-of-york/faculty-dev-actions/readme.md

-# Faculty Development Team Github Actions
+# Faculty Development Team GitHub Actions

 Useful actions shared between our repositories.

-## bundle-update-container
+## bundle-update

-Run `bundle update` _in a container_ against a repository and create a pull request with any changes.
+Run `bundle update` against a repository and create a pull request with any changes.

-This action assumes the container already has `bundler` installed.

 ### Inputs

 * `checkout-key`: the SSH key to use to check out the repository.
   Details of setting up this key can be found in [the wiki](https://wiki.york.ac.uk/display/ittechdocs/Faculty+Dev%3A+New+Github+Repository).
+* `container` _(optional)_: Run in a container with ruby already initialised.
+* `working-directory`: the working directory where Gemfile can be found.
+Defaults to the repository root.

 ### Example

-This is for an AWS sinatra app.
-Other uses may not need the container (or to run on self-hosted runners).

 ```yaml
 name: Bundle Update